codeonlyjs/website/content/guide/templates.md

   ```

 * **HTML Elements** - declared as an object with a `type` property that is
-  the tag name of the element, attributes as other properties and child nodes with the `$` property:
+  the tag name of the element, attributes declared as other properties and
+  child nodes declared with the `$` property:

   ```js
   {